Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

     - It would be best to include an option for whether or not the gender is used in generating the application.
 - Expand generation into a framework generating job applications for multiple samples and saving in CSV file.
 - (Optional) compare available models on HF in terms of pros and cons for our task.

+## 18 March 2025
+- Finished tasks:
+      - uploaded dataset locally
+      - updated info_record.ipynb with all information and visulaisation about dataset
+      - updated prompt_job_ad.ipynb with prompt for job ad.
+      - generated and saved text files with prompt under 'prompts' folder.